-Use Use Description 1C Protected for domestic purposes with prior treatment by treatment processes as required by the Utah Division of Drinking Water.
+Use Use Description Class 1C Protected for domestic purposes with prior treatment by treatment processes as required by the Utah Division of Drinking Water.
 2A Protected for frequent primary contact recreation such as swimming.
 2B Protected for infrequent primary contact recreation and secondary contact recreation such as boating, wading, or similar uses.
 3A Protected for cold water species of game fish and other cold water aquatic life , including the necessary aquatic organisms in their food chain.
 3B Protected for warm water species of game fish and other warm water aquatic life, including the necessary aquatic organisms in their food chain.
-3C Protected for nongame fish and other aquatic life , including he necessary aquatic organisms in their food chain.
-3D Protected for waterfowl, shore birds and other water-oriented wildlife not included in Classes 3A, 3B, or 3C, including the necessary aquatic organisms in their food chain.
+3C Protected for nongame fish and other aquatic life , including the necessary aquatic organisms in their food chain.
+3D Protected for waterfowl, shorebirds, and other water-oriented wildlife not included in subclasses 3A, 3B, or 3C, including the necessary aquatic organisms in their food chain.
 3E Severely habitat-limited waters.
 Narrative standards will be applied to protect these waters for aquatic wildlife.
 4 Protected for agricultural uses including irrigation of crops and stock watering.
 5A Great Salt Lake Gilbert Bay.
-Protected for infrequent primary and secondary contact recreation, waterfowl, shore birds and other water-oriented wildlife including their necessary food chain.
-5B Great Salt Lake Gunnison Bay. (see 5A) 5C Great Salt Lake Bear River Bay. (see 5A) 5D Great Salt Lake Farmington Bay. (see 5A) 5E Great Salt Lake Transitional Waters. (see 5A)
+Protected for infrequent primary and secondary contact recreation, waterfowl, shorebirds, and other water-oriented wildlife, including their necessary food chain.
+5B Great Salt Lake Gunnison Bay (see 5A).
+5C Great Salt Lake Bear River Bay (see 5A).
+5D Great Salt Lake Farmington Bay (see 5A).
+5E Great Salt Lake Transitional Waters (see 5A).

-Assessment Units (AUs)
+Assessment Units

 DWQ segments waters into relatively homogenous units called Assessment Units (AUs).
-The physical, chemical, or biological conditions of the waters within an AU are more similar to each other than to the conditions in adjacent AUs.
+The physical, chemical, or biological conditions of the waters in an AU are more similar to each other than to the conditions in adjacent AUs.
 Segments that have any different beneficial uses than an adjacent segment are always classified as different AUs.
-A stream may be divided into several AUs even when beneficial uses are the same because of different watershed characteristics.
-Factors such as flow, channel morphology, substrate, riparian condition, adjoining land uses, confluence with other waterbodies, and potential sources of pollutant loading are considered when delineating AUs (USEPA, 2006).
-AUs for streams and rivers are established for defined stream segments or watersheds (see Assessment Unit Delineation and Identification), whereas lakes or reservoirs are typically considered to be a single and distinct AU.
+A stream may be divided into several AUs, even when beneficial uses are the same, because of different watershed characteristics.
+Factors such as flow, channel morphology, substrate, riparian condition, adjoining land uses, confluence with other waterbodies, and potential sources of pollutant loading are considered when delineating AUs (EPA, 2005).
+AUs for streams and rivers are established for defined stream segments or watersheds (see the Assessment Unit Delineations section), whereas lakes or reservoirs are typically considered to be single and distinct AUs.
 Although the AU is the smallest unit of watershed area available for reporting purposes, DWQ has modified its approach to data compilation and summary by performing assessments at the monitoring location level.
 In this way, data can demonstrate more specifically which sites and segments of an AU are impaired and which are not.